-Did they spend quality time together nurturing their love or were they constantly rushing, complaining, or perhaps even just ‘going through the motions?’
+Did they spend quality time together?
+Or were they always rushing, complaining, or perhaps even just ‘going through the motions?’

-You may have to ponder a bit to really understand how you love, who you love, and why you love the way you do.
+Do you understand how you love, who you love, and why you love the way you do?

-And, this is the must-read book that will help you do just that…Are You The One For Me by Barbara De Angelis.
+Well, this book may help you do just that…Are You The One For Me by Barbara De Angelis.

 In her book, she reminds us that the simple moments in life help us create fulfilling, deeply nurturing happy relationships.